firefox-devtools/debugger/CONTRIBUTING.md

 Give a talk or write a blog post and help others get started.
 Very few developers know that the debugger is a web app.
 It's a lot of fun to hear the amazing tools others want to build once they learn that they can!

-### Writing Code :computer:

-We have a number of tools to help you with your code contributions, the following describes them all and how you can make use of them.

-If you've contributed to an open source project before and would like to help this one please take a look through the `up for grabs` issues:
+### Getting Started :runner:

+Getting started on an OSS project is like starting a new job.
+Expect to spend the first day learning the codebase and meeting the team.

+The best thing to do first, is to answer specific questions like:
+"how are sources shown on the left?".
+Here is a guided [activity][first-activity] to help you get started.

+It's also helpful to think about *who* is working on the Debugger and people you might want to ask for help early on.
+We are luck to have lots of [nice people][getting-help] here.

 #### Your First Code Contribution

-If you're looking for a good issue, you can look through the `up-for-grabs` issues.
+If you're looking for a good issue, you can look through the [up-for-grabs][labels-up-for-grabs] issues.
 These issues should be actionable and well documented.

-There are several difficulty levels, *easy*, *medium*, *hard*.
-We recommend grabbing an *easy* issue, but it's up to you.

-* [up-for-grabs][labels-up-for-grabs] - issues that are not assigned to anyone and are available to be worked on.
-* [difficulty:easy][labels-difficulty-easy] - clear expectations and a mentor to help you through.
-* [difficulty:medium][labels-difficulty-medium] - more complex and may not have as clear expectations.
-* [difficulty:hard][labels-difficulty-hard] - complex and has some open technical questions.

 To begin your work make sure you follow these steps: